-We’re building a new 350-megawatt (MW) natural gas plant in Moose Jaw's industrial park.
+We’re building a new 360-megawatt (MW) natural gas plant in Moose Jaw's Agri-Food Industrial Park.
 This new power station has been named Great Plains Power Station.
 It’ll:

-- be the same size as Chinook Power Station near Swift Current
+- be about the same size as Chinook Power Station near Swift Current

 - support renewable generation and coal retirements